Our aim is to make the British Red Cross website accessible to all, including people with visual, cognitive, hearing or mobility impairments.

-- To provide subtitles and transcripts to all video content (see below)
+- providing subtitles and transcripts to all video content

-- To include appropriate headings on larger pages to aid navigation by screenreaders
+- including appropriate headings and subheadings to aid navigation by screen-readers

-- To provide a sitemap to aid those who have trouble using the main navigation system
+- providing a sitemap for people who have trouble using the main navigation system

-- To make the text of links adequately meaningful so that their target is clear when they are read out of context
+- making text easy to understand making the text of links adequately meaningful so that their target is clear when they are read out of context

-- To give images appropriate alternative text so that the information they contain is conveyed to those who cannot see them
+- giving images appropriate alternative text so that the information they contain is conveyed to those who cannot see them

-- To ensure that foreground and background colours contrast sufficiently so that information is conveyed to those who have difficulty distinguishing colours
+- ensuring that foreground and background colours contrast sufficiently to help people who have difficulty distinguishing colours

-- To ensure all content can be accessed by keyboard only and that tab ordering is logical
+- ensuring all content can be accessed by keyboard only and that tab ordering is logical.

-We are in the process of adding captions to all our videos to assist deaf or hard of hearing users.
-We are also providing transcripts on this site where possible.
+We are in the process of adding captions to all our videos to assist deaf or hard-of-hearing users.
+We are also providing transcripts on this website where possible.

-To see and hear our multimedia items, you will need to download the latest version of Flash.
+To see and hear some of our multimedia items, you will need to download the latest version of Flash.

-Our aim is that the British Red Cross site will comply with the Web Accessibility Initiative Guidelines 2.0.
+Our aim is that the Red Cross website will comply with the Web Accessibility Initiative Guidelines 2.0.